 When Regina lawyer Dr. Morris C. Shumiatcher (OC SOM QC) purchased his first piece of Inuit sculpture in 1954, he described it as “a case of love at first sight.”
-Since then, he and his wife Jacqui have developed one of the most significant private collections of Inuit art in Canada.
-In September 2014, the University of Regina announced the promised donation by Dr. Jacqui Shumiatcher (SOM CM) of over 1,000 artworks collected by Jacqui and her late husband.
+Since that time, Morris and his wife Jacqui developed one of the most significant private collections of Inuit art in Canada.
+In September 2014, the University of Regina announced the promised donation by Dr. Jacqui Shumiatcher (SOM CM) of over 1,000 artworks.

 In 1946, friends advised me of an ad in the Leader Post of a position at the Legislative Building: Dr. M.C Shumiatcher, lawyer, advertising for an assistant.
 I applied and made an appointment to meet him in his office.
 He had interviewed 30 applicants over as many days… which made me a bit nervous.
 A day later he phoned to advise me that the position was mine.

 Together, Jacqui and Morris’ patronage had a huge impact on countless organisations and individuals nationally and provincially.
-Their generosity has focused particularly on the cultural sphere, reflecting their longstanding passion for the arts in all their forms.
+Their generosity was focused particularly on the cultural sphere, reflecting their longstanding passion for the arts in all their forms.
 The University of Regina has been just one recipient of this remarkable philanthropy.
 The MacKenzie Art Gallery’s Shumiatcher Sculpture Court comprises a donation of a number of Inuit artworks.
 At the University, two graduate fellowships, the Shu-Box Theatre, College Avenue Campus Revitalisation Project, and the donation of the Shumiacher Art Collection bear their legacy.
-Morris passed away in 2004, and Jacqui continues to be an active and honoured member of the cultural community.